Xilinx/Vitis_Libraries/README.md

-# XF FinTech Library
+# Vitis Quantitative Finance Library

-The XF FinTech Library is an Vitis Library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
+The Vitis Quantitative Finance Library is an fundamental library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
 It is a free/open-source for a variety of real use case, such as modeling, trading, evaluation, risk-management and so on.

-The XF FinTech library provides comprehensive tools from the bottom up for quantitative finance.
+The Vitis Quantitative Finance Library provides comprehensive tools from the bottom up for quantitative finance.
 It includes the lowest level modules and functions, the pre-defined middle kernel level, and the third level as pure software APIs working with pre-defined hardware overlays.

-* At the lowest level (L1), it offers useful statistical functions, numerical methods and linear algebra functions to support practical user to implement advanced modeling, such as RNG, Monte Carlo, SVD decomposition, specialist matrix solvers and so on.
+* At the lowest level (L1), it offers useful statistical functions, numerical methods and linear algebra functions to support practical user to implement advanced modeling, such as RNG, Monte Carlo, SVD, specialist matrix solvers and so on.

 * In the middle level (L2), pricing engines kernel are provided to evaluate common finance derivatives, such as equity products, interest-rate products, FX products, and credit products.

-* The software API level (L3) wraps the details of offloading acceleration with prebuilt binary (overlay) and allow users to accelerate supported pricing tasks on Alveo cards without hardware development.
+* The software API level (L3) wraps the details of offloading acceleration with pre-built binary (overlay) and allow users to accelerate supported pricing tasks on Alveo cards without hardware development.

 Check the [comprehensive HTML documentation](https://pages.gitenterprise.xilinx.com/FaaSApps/xf_fintech/index.html) for more details.